Government Health Insurance Requirements that May Affect International Scholars

 - Contact the MIT Benefits Office or the Affiliate Health Plan Office (based on your eligibility) to enroll in an MIT health plan.
 Generally, it is only possible to make changes or enroll in a new plan during the “Open Enrollment” period; however, some exceptions may apply.
 It is best to consult with the Benefits Office/Affiliate Health Plan Office.
-Again, those who are already covered by MIT Health Plans do not need to do anything as they meet both the ACA and DOS (J-1) requirements.
+Again, those who are already covered by MIT Health Plans do not need to do anything as they meet the ACA, MA, and J-1 requirements.

-If you are enrolled in a health plan through MIT, you will receive Form MA 1099-HC by mail.
-This form contains information needed for your Federal and state tax returns.
+If you are enrolled in a health plan through MIT, you will receive Form MA 1099-HC and (U.S.) Form 1095-B/1095-C by mail between January and March of the following year.
+These forms show the period you (and your family members, if any) were covered by MIT health plans; this information is needed for your Federal and state tax returns.

-- You may enroll in a health plan that meets the ACA requirements through the Health Insurance Marketplace/Exchange.
-It provides four different levels of service coverage (called Platinum, Gold, Silver, and Bronze).
+- You may enroll in a health plan that meets the ACA requirements through the Massachusetts Health Connector (https://www.mahealthconnector.org/).
+It provides four levels of coverage (Platinum, Gold, Silver, and Bronze).
 “Platinum” plans require higher premiums but provide better coverage than “Bronze” plans.
 The co-insurance percentages and deductibles vary within each level.

-If you are enrolled in a health plan through the Marketplace, you will receive Form 1095-A by mail.
-This form contains information needed for your Federal and state tax returns.
+If you are enrolled in a health plan through the Health Connector, you will receive Form 1095-A by mail between January and March of the following year.
+This form contains information needed for your tax returns.

-Since the health insurance plans offered through the Marketplace/Exchange are intended for U.S. residents, J-1 exchange visitors will have to purchase separately any coverage required by the J-1 Exchange Visitor regulations that are not typically included in standard health plans (such as medical evacuation and repatriation coverage).
+Since the health insurance plans offered through the MA Health Connector were designed for U.S. citizens and permanent residents, J-1 exchange visitors will have to purchase separately any coverage required under the J-1 regulations that are not typically included in standard health plans (such as medical evacuation and repatriation coverage).
 ISchO has a short list of health insurance providers that provide medical evacuation and repatriation coverage separately.

 Failure to have health insurance that meets the J-1 requirements may result not only in international scholars paying “out-of-pocket” for extremely high medical costs, but also in termination from MIT’s J-1 program.
 As a J-1 program sponsor, ISchO is required by the regulations to terminate a J-1 exchange visitor’s immigration status if the exchange visitor does not comply with this requirement.